 Read all instructions before completing this return.
 Make certain that you have indicated the correct quarter for the reporting period and have completed all applicable lines.
 Write only in the space provided.
 Marking any other part of the return may delay the processing of your payment.
-Do not write in the numeric scanline.
 Do not fold, bend or mutilate this return.